Remembering Sheila Seleoane

 Checking in

 By September 2022, we had contacted over 400 residents we hadn’t heard from to check on their wellbeing.
 If a resident hasn’t been in touch for some time or if someone is concerned about their welfare, we continue to alert our neighbourhood team to check everything is OK.
 For example our neighbourhood teams will contact residents who have not paid their rent, before we take action or apply directly for Universal Credit.
-Likewise, gas contractors allow more time between a final gas service appointment date and the expiry date of the current gas safety certificate so our teams can contact and support customers.
+Likewise, gas contractors allow more time between a final gas service appointment date and the expiry date of the current gas safety certificate so our teams can contact and support residents.

 What’s coming up

 In April, we’ll be starting to put in place our new local model.
-This will enable us to get closer to our customers and build stronger relationships with our partners including the police, community organisations, and local authorities.
+This will enable us to get closer to our residents and build stronger relationships with our partners including the police, community organisations, and local authorities.

 As we bed in our new teams, we’re developing training to support colleagues to join the dots both by using data and their own experience and expertise.
 This will encourage us all to be more curious and do the right thing for our customers.

 To support our people to join the dots, we’re piloting a new digital tool which gives colleagues a 360 view of every resident and their home.
-This gives an at a glance look at the information we have on customers and their homes and will help colleagues to quickly identify if there may be an issue.
+This gives an at a glance look at the information we have on residents and their homes and will help colleagues to quickly identify if there may be an issue.

 Sharing our learnings

 Many of the issues Altair identified affect landlords across the sector, and we wanted to share our learnings to make sure this never happens again.
 We hosted several roundtable sessions with the National Housing Federation, other landlords and local authorities.
-We also took part in a Housing Quality Network Joining the Dots webinar which focused on how we and other landlords can use data and insight to interact with customers and predict when they might need our support.
+We also took part in a Housing Quality Network Joining the Dots webinar which focused on how we and other landlords can use data and insight to interact with residents and predict when they might need our support.
 We’ll continue to share these learnings and explore the themes particularly the delicate balance between a right to peaceful enjoyment of your home and checking that a resident is ok.

 And lastly